itaouil/Lisp-It/README.md

 # Lisp-It

-Small project where I write from scratch the Lisp programming language in C. But before that check these branches:
+Small project where I write from scratch a small variant of the Lisp programming language in C. But before that check this/these branches:

 ## Warm Up